- 8 Things To Know For Cruise Port Day in Roatan With Kids

 Note: Before you go near the parrots and monkeys the guide will warn you to have nothing in your pockets or in your hair.
 No food, hats, loose sunglasses or jewelry.
 And they mean it.
 We saw a bird bite the button off a man’s baseball cap and another steal a woman’s hair clip.
 The monkeys are known to be light-fingered with men’s wallets and phones.

-The tour ends with an insectarium, which was skippable unless you are fascinated by bugs.
+The tour ends with an insectarium, which had a large collection of mounted butterflies and bugs.
+It was odd looking at dead specimens after interacting with so many live ones.
+It’s skippable unless you or your kids are fascinated by bugs.

 We worried about being in a too-large group.
 But our tour was a reasonable size.
 We could always hear the guide and had ample time for what we wanted to do.

-After the park we headed to Tabyana Beach, which had decent changing rooms and lounge chairs along with kayaks to rent, an inflatable water playground and alcoholic drinks for purchase.
+After the park we headed to Tabyana Beach, which had decent changing rooms and lounge chairs along on expedias to rent, an inflatable water playground and alcoholic drinks for purchase.

 We would have rented kayaks or let tween traveler have a go at the bouncy things, which she was looking at longingly.
 But our tour was cut short by about an hour so we didn’t think we didn’t think we had time to get our money’s worth from either.